Members Only Webinar - Beyond Finance: SME Governance Gaps and Solutions

 Business Partners International was established in 2004 as a subsidiary to apply the investment model refined in South Africa to other African countries which have some of the fastest growing economies in the world.
 The company has been established in Kenya, Malawi, Namibia, Rwanda, Uganda, and Zambia.
 Business Partners Ltd was recently awarded Gold in the category SME BANK OF THE YEAR – AFRICA at the Global SME Finance Awards in 2019.

-The webinar recording and presentations are available for members only on the member portal here.
+The webinar presentations are available for members only on the member portal here.
+Recording will be posted soon.